jamescherti/kirigami.el/README.md

 This eliminates the need to memorize or configure separate key bindings for each mode, providing a **truly unified and efficient workflow**.
 Users can fold, unfold, and navigate sections immediately, regardless of the file type or mode, saving time and reducing errors.

-The Kirigami package also introduces **optional enhancements for outline-mode** and a **configurable set of handlers** that integrate with existing folding frameworks.

 If this enhances your workflow, please show your support by **⭐ starring kirigami.el on GitHub** to help more Emacs users discover its benefits.

 ## Features